Conflux-Chain/conflux-doc/docs/setup_independent_chain.md

     # Put Conflux executable `conflux` and the configuration file `bootnode.toml` under `run`
     ```

-    If you are editing based on our provided `tethys.toml`, you need to
+    If you are editing based on our provided `hydra.toml`, you need to
     comment out the `bootnode` entry.
 Otherwise the node will connect to the
     existing Conflux net.